tayknight/tana_bible/README.md

 `-o` output.
 What to name the output file?

 `-b` books.
 Which groups of books should be included.
-Valid values are:
+Multiple values are allowed Valid values are:
   * OLD_TESTAMENT_
   * OLD_TESTAMENT_LAW
   * OLD_TESTAMENT_HISTORY